acmucsd/sdctf-2021/README.md

 First time setup for deployment: do the following in the given order

-1. Setup `kctf` environment (lol don't underestimate this)
+1. Setup [`kctf` environment](https://google.github.io/kctf/) (lol don't underestimate this)
-2. Run command `./build-all.sh`
+2. Run command `./build-all.sh`.
+This is necessary to generate both attachments and deployment files.
-3. Run command `kctf chal start` in every directory containing a challenge
+3. Run command `kctf chal start` in every directory containing `challenge.yaml` (Tip: List them using `find . -name challenge.yaml`)

 After updating the source code of any challenge(s), remember to run `./build-all.sh` again (or the relevant `Makefile`s) so the attachment and/or deployment files can be updated.
 Then, run `kctf chal start` on the updated challenges to update the deployment.